learn-co-students/Mod-4-Project_HTX-DS-021720/README.md

 ### Et Cetera

-**You must meet with Bryan before 6pm on Thursday, Feb 6,** so he can check the feasibility of your idea, and with either Bryan or Lindsey at least one other time before the presentations.
+**You must meet with Bryan by 6pm on Wednesday, April 29,** so he can check the feasibility of your idea, and with either Bryan or Lindsey at least one other time before the presentations.
 You're welcome to meet more than that, too!

+As a reminder, you all have a **blog post** due on **Friday, May 8**, which we highly recommend you write on this project!

+Additionally, we'll be putting you into feedback groups to practice going through notebooks/projects and giving constructive feedback to each other.